Test Limits #

 limits:

-output_voltage: {low: 3.135, high: 3.465, units: V}
+output_voltage: {low: 3.135, high: 3.465, unit: V}

-efficiency: {characteristic: efficiency} # product-spec delegation
+efficiency: {characteristic: efficiency} # part-spec delegation

 (tests.<Cls>.limits:) and per-test scope (tests.<name>.limits: